Andy Warhol: Collectors

-Among Warhol's early collectors and influential supporters were Emily and Burton Tremaine.
+Emily and Burton Tremaine were among Warhol's early collectors and influential supporters.
 Among the over 15 artworks purchased, Marilyn Diptych (now at Tate Modern, London) and A boy for Meg (now at the National Gallery of Art in Washington, DC), were purchased directly out of Warhol's studio in 1962.
 One Christmas, Warhol left a small Head of Marilyn Monroe by the Tremaine's door at their New York apartment in gratitude for their support and encouragement.